Lamby777/Lamby777/README.md

 # Hello, fellow GitHub user!

-I code as a hobby, mainly in TypeScript, Rust, and Python.
+I code mainly in TypeScript and Python, but also Rust and a little bit of Zig for my personal projects. :)

-Currently learning Rust, and I'm somewhat new to low-level programming languages.
-Also learning C# and GDScript to start over on my RPG project in Godot Engine.
-I'm fairly comfortable working in TypeScript or JavaScript.
 I like learning by making many small projects, or contributing new QoL fixes/features to other people's work.
-Hopefully, someday, I'll work as a programmer or security researcher too.

-Some of my tech-related interests:
+Some tech-related interests:
 - Video Games (and game development)
 - Cybersecurity
 - Hackathons / Competitions